w3f/polkadot-wiki/docs/learn/learn-opengov.md

 realistic amount earlier than those which use highly privileged classes such as `Root`.
 Classes with more political significance can be made to require a higher approval early on, to avoid controversy.

-In OpenGov, proposals that are not approved after the deciding period are considered rejected by default and the Decision Deposit is refunded.
+In OpenGov, proposals that are not approved after the decision period are considered rejected by default and the Decision Deposit is refunded.
 If the proposal manages to stay passing until the end of the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period.
 The Enactment Period